 Sophos’ synchronized security has led to real-time insight into user activities and application behavior in a corporate network.
-As a matter of fact, the entire IT infrastructure has been made visible IT security staff in totality.
+As a matter of fact, the entire IT infrastructure has been made visible to IT security staff in totality.
 And by using the Sophos firewall security heartbeat, the system responds automatically to detected malware and cleans it leaving a report of an incident cycle.

 Get a better return on investment

 The value gained while the endpoint protection and network firewall are working is far much greater than what they offer when working independently.
 By choosing to automate the whole entire process, the IT security team is freed up to engage in other activities of high value to the company.

 Why your organization needs Sophos synchronized security

 Malware attacks have become more complex

 Attacks from malware have increasingly become complex.
 Your ordinary endpoint security can longer offer zero-day protection.
-What is more, the basic firewall security feature found in a router can longer provide the needed protection against complex attacks such as the ransomware attack.
+What is more, the basic firewall security feature found in a router can longer provide the needed protection against complex attacks such as ransomware attacks.
 As it is, complex malware can only be tamed by advanced threat detection systems.

 The area of attack has widened

 The hackers have actually increased the areas of the target.
 The email system, the server computers, the endpoint devices.
-And even the IP PBX phone system not spared either.
+And even the IP PBX phone system was not spared either.
 All these services and devices running the services require individual monitoring.
-Investigating malware attack incidences on all of the computers require a lot of time.
+Investigating malware attack incidences on all of the computers requires a lot of time.
 Additionally, as the number of endpoints and servers increases, there will need to hire additional IT staff.

 Uncoordinated security strategy

 There is a lack of coordination between endpoint security and network protection systems.
-In a coordinated environment, endpoints share information with the firewall.
+Nonetheless, in a coordinated environment, endpoints share information with the firewall.
 No service can be safe unless all the exploits are closed.
 The hackers only need to exploit the vulnerabilities spotted in software in order to launch widespread attacks.
 This calls for synchronization of security platforms sharing of the latest intelligence, thwarting attacks before they happen.

 Lack of capacity